 I really like the iPhone, but my husband's Samsung seems to have a far superior camera - EVERYTHING looks better, crisper, sharper through his phone.
 But I love my iPhone.
 So I thought, I'd send a photo of my beloved iPhone to Samsung and say, hey Mr Samsung, can you please make me an exact copy of this iPhone, looking the same, working the same but just make the camera like yours?
 Oh wait, there's this thing called Intellectual Property that Apple, and pretty much every other company in any industry, is extremely hot over.

 All, except it would seem cake making and other smaller creative design industries made up of small businesses.
-For some inexplicable reason, and especially with the advent of Pinterest, it seems to be commonly accepted practice to send a baker a picture of someone else's birthday cake and ask to repli-cake.
-Now there are many reasons why someone would do that - they genuinely love the design and the "original" cake maker is based 3,000 miles away, or they can't even trace the original cake maker and need to get a cake done asap for the weekend, or they think there's no harm done having someone else copy it.
+For some inexplicable reason, and especially with the advent of Pinterest, it seems to be a commonly accepted practice to send a baker a picture of someone else's birthday cake and ask to repli-cake.
+Now there are many reasons why someone would do that - they genuinely love the design and the "original" cake maker is based 3,000 miles away, or they can't even trace the original cake maker and really want the exact cake, or they think there's no harm done having someone else copy it.
+Or they want it cheaper.
 All "kinda" valid thoughts as a customer.
 Kinda...

 Sending a photo of a Pinterest cake to your friend or your nan etc to recreate is completely different.
-Hobby baking is huge, and should be encouraged.
-It's the same as me watching a Beyonce music video and trying to do my best Single Ladies moves at a wedding.
+Hobby baking is huge, and we all love making cakes for friends and fam.

 But when it's commercial, ie: cake being made in exchange for money, that's when it gets shady in my opinion.
 Here's why:

-Cakes, and indeed other creative products eg: wedding stationery, posters, dresses, perfume bottles, I could go on and on, these things don't design themselves.
-There is a creative maker who spends time dreaming, thinking, creating and trialling.
-That time is generally incorporated into the cost of the cake.
-Now when someone sends a photo of an obviously designed creative cake (I'm not talking about a bog standard frosted vanilla cake with sprinkles, I'm talking about something like our Alice in Wonderland cake) to another cake maker to replicate, they're asking the other cake maker to short-cut the design process and profit off someone else's creative input.
+Cakes, and indeed other creative products eg: wedding stationery, dresses, perfume bottles, I could go on and on, these things don't design themselves.
+There is a creative maker who spends time dreaming, thinking, creating.
+Then there are the tests and trials.
+That time is generally incorporated into the cost of the product.
+Now when someone sends a photo of a beautiful and super cool creative cake (I'm not talking about a bog standard frosted vanilla cake with sprinkles, I'm talking about something like our Alice in Wonderland cake) to another cake maker to replicate, they're asking the other cake maker to short-cut the design process and profit off someone else's creative labour.
 Any other industry, eg: fashion or phones, that's a potential messy lawsuit.

-We'll every so often get enquiries where the customer has obviously been on our website, browsed and seen the type of cakes we mainly specialise in, drip cakes with our own "flair" yet sends us a photo of a novelty cake, fondant iced number or someone else's beautifully designed cake (I've even seen images of cakes sent to us made by cake makers I know and am friends with myself!).
-I'll say it straight up, it stings.
-It stings because it's quite insulting to be kind of told that our designs aren't good enough and we need to copy or be "inspired" by someone else's work and possibly even beat their price.
-Us cake makers, we have feelings too man...
+We'll every so often get enquiries where the customer has obviously been on our website, browsed and seen the type of buttercream cakes we specialise in yet sends us a photo of a novelty, fondant iced number or someone else's beautifully designed cake (I've even seen images of cakes sent to us made by cake makers I know and am friends with myself!).
+I'll say it straight up, it sucks.
+It sucks because it's quite insulting to be kind of told that our designs aren't good enough and we need to copy or be "inspired" by someone else's work.
+Possibly even beat their price.
+Us cake makers, we have feelings too waan waan...

 It may not be too obvious in the cake making world, but it does happen and when it does it mega sucks - the copy cat gets all the credit and enjoys the fruits of recognition so to speak.
 One of my incredibly talented cake maker pals in London, Olofson Design, designed a beautiful Marie Antoinette inspired cake.
 It was a stunning design, so stunning that a bride had another local cake maker make an exact replica for her wedding and that wedding happened to get featured in a popular wedding magazine, blogs and all that jazz.
 Except the cake credit went to the copy-cat of course, not the original designer of the cake.
 And this does happen far more often than we think - larger companies "steal" smaller indie designers creative work, such as illustrations and artwork, and get the recognition and press (and profits) due to their size and established brand.